EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 **PxlNode-8266** is a flexible lightweight wifi based pixel controller designed around the **ESP-8266** development board.

-The PxlNode is currently designed to work with a specific led setup:
+The PxlNode is designed to work within the following parameters.
-- Currently only supports neopixel aka ws2811 / ws2812b etc style led.
+- Neopixel aka ws2811 / ws2812b etc style led.
-- Configured for 1 strip output, using the nodeMCU's hardware acellerated DMA output for fast refresh rates.
+- 1 strip output, using the nodeMCU's hardware accelerated DMA output for fast refresh rates.

-What makes this library special is it's innate support for 2 very different modes of operation, as well as a few other key features.

-- **Streaming mode**
+Here are some of the main features you can read more about in the wiki.

+- **UDP Pixel Streaming protocol**
-  - Uses a simple and straight forward UDP based protocol for streaming pixel data from a source device.
+  - Uses a simple and straight forward UDP based protocol(more down below) for streaming raw pixel data from a client device.
-  - Current tests have achieved a consistent 60 fps @ 512 pixels.
   - **TouchDesigner/Streaming/StreamingExample_SIMPLE.toe**

-- **Command Mode**
+- **POST based Lighting Command protocol**
   - Uses a very lightweight messaging protocol utilizing http requests with POST / GET.
   - Allows for IOT friendly, minimal programming to control the nodeMCU / leds with very little strain on networks etc.
+  - Think Philips Hue style control of lights.
   - **TouchDesigner/Command/scanning_and_commands_SIMPLE.toe**

-- **Client side Wi-fi Scan feature**
+- **Client side UDP Network Scan**
-  - I'll talk more about this more down below, but through python, or Node-Red, or our Android app(in development) you'll be able to scan your wifi for connected PxlNode's and then use the collected data to communicate with multiple nodes.

-- **GET / POST http request based communication**
+  - Using a UDP broadcast with a specific byte array you can scan a network for all living PxlNode devices that are currently connected to the same network.

+- **GET, POST, HTTP EndPoints**
+  - **192.168.1.xxx**
+    - HTTP: This home page displays memory use and pin status.
   - **192.168.1.xxx/survey**
-    - this command returns a visual graph that shows SSID's and their respective signal strength in the eyes of that particular PxlNode.
+    - HTTP: This command returns a visual graph that shows SSID's and their respective signal strength in the eyes of that particular PxlNode.
-  - **192.168.1.xxx/mcu_info**
-    - This command returns configuration information about your PxlNode.
-This is what other software that is scanning for PxlNodes should retrieve.
-The resulting data is easy to parse: `name:testMCU,ip:192.168.1.228,ssid:CampoGrande_24,port:2390,packetsize:76` more will be added to this return string as time goes on.
-  - **192.168.1.xxx/play**
-    - This is the address you send non streaming effect commands to.
   - **192.168.1.xxx/getframes**
-    - this command returns a list of several seconds of received frame diagnostic data.
+    - HTTP: This command returns a list of several seconds of received frame diagnostic data.
 Useful to query this right after a stutter, or visual glitch to see where the problem might lie.
+  - **192.168.1.xxx/edit**
+    - HTTP: This page is where files may be uploaded, intended primarily for uploading / managing sprites.
+  - **192.168.1.xxx/mcu_json**
+    - GET: When this endpoint receives a GET request it returns information about the device in a JSON formatted string.
+    - POST: When the endpoint receives a POST request, it is assumed that the message is a JSON string and will be parsed expecting certain variables.
+  - **192.168.1.xxx/play**
+    - POST: When the endpoint receives a POST command at this address it's expecting a command structured one of several ways.
+This can trigger a simple hue shift, or a sprite effect to play.

 - **Dynamic brightness limitation**